AIcrowd/food-recognition-benchmark-starter-kit/README.md

     "grader_id": "aicrowd-food-recognition-challenge",
     "authors" : ["aicrowd-user"],
     "description" : "Food Recognition Challenge Submission",
-    "license" : "MIT"
+    "license" : "MIT",
+    "gpu": false
 }
 ```
 This file is used to identify your submission as a part of the Snake Species Identification Challenge.
 You must use the `challenge_id` and `grader_id` specified above in the submission.
+The `gpu` key in the `aicrowd.json` lets your specify if your submission requires a GPU or not.
+In which case, a NVIDIA-K80 will be made available to your submission when evaluation the submission.

 #### Submission environment configuration
 You can specify the software runtime of your code by modifying the included [Dockerfile](Dockerfile).